purnimaporwal/ifad-pdr-extractor/README.md

 **PDFs with page numbers formatted as "3 of 28" or "3/28"**

-Some PDR files display page numbers in this format rather than just "3" in the footer.
-The tool looks for a standalone page number and cannot read this format, so the automatic page detection fails for these files.
+The tool looks for a standalone page number and cannot read this format, so automatic page detection fails for these files.
+The manual extraction tool works reliably for these cases.

-For these cases, I used the manual extraction tool instead.
-You can find the printed page number from the table of contents and enter it directly as START_PAGE and END_PAGE in `manual_extract.py`.
-That approach worked for most of them.
+**Section title position**

+An earlier version of the tool only searched the first 8 rows of each page for section headings.
+This constraint has been removed.
+The tool now searches the full page, which handles files where section titles appear lower down.

+**End-section keywords**

+The current end-section keyword list is broad.
+Words like "innovation" can appear within a Component paragraph and incorrectly trigger an early cutoff.
+Narrower, more specific end-section patterns are being tested and will replace the current list in a future update.

 **When even the manual tool did not work**

-A small number of files had formatting issues that made even the manual Python extraction unreliable.
-For those, I used the print/export function in the PDF reader directly, selecting only the pages needed and saving as a new PDF.
-Not elegant, but it worked, and the output was the same.
+A small number of files have formatting issues that make Python extraction unreliable regardless of the approach.
+For those using the print/export function in the PDF reader directly, selecting only the required pages produces the same output.
+Not elegant, but it works.

-The tool is most reliable on standard IFAD PDR files with clean footer page numbers.
-If you are using it on a different set of PDFs, you may need to adapt the page detection logic for different footer formats.
+The tool is most reliable on standard IFAD PDR files from replenishment cycles 9-13 with clean footer page numbers.
+Earlier project files may require adaptation of the detection logic.
 ---

 ## Requirements